Los Angeles Rams vs. Houston Texans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - Houston has three wins against the spread in seven games this year.

-- The Texans have been underdogs by 14.5 points or more two times this season and have not covered the spread once.
+- The Texans have yet to cover the spread this year when underdogs by 14.5 points or more.

-- Houston's games this season have hit the over on three of seven set point totals (42.9%).
+- Houston's games this year have gone over the total in three out of seven opportunities (42.9%).

-- Houston is 3-0 against the spread and 1-2 overall when the team records more than 20.9 points.
+- When Houston records more than 20.9 points, it is 3-0 against the spread and 1-2 overall.

 Home and road insights

-- Houston has two wins against the spread, and is 1-2 overall, at home this season.
+- At home this season, Houston has two wins against the spread and is 1-2 overall.

-- This season, in three home games, Houston has gone over the total twice.

-- Los Angeles is 3-1 against the spread, and 4-0 overall, away from home.
+- Los Angeles is 3-1 against the spread, and 4-0 overall, in away games.

-- Los Angeles has hit the over once in four away games this season.
+- This year, in four road games, Los Angeles has gone over the total once.

 Powered by Data Skrive.